 The music of Biggi Hilmars, described as having a 'unique beauty' needs little introduction.
 As one of Europe’s most acclaimed and in demand composers, his work on film scores, movie trailers, for television and commercials, will be familiar to many for its distinctive, provocative and deeply original sound that combines classical, electronic, ambient, avant-garde and popular influences.
 His name is familiar to those in the music industry but, more importantly, his work has reached many millions more cinema goers and television viewers.

-Recent commissions include the Channel 4 VR documentary 'Grenfell Our Home', about people’s lives, their homes and the community that existed in the Grenfell tower before the fire of 14th June 2017.
-The film won the VR Audience Award at this year's Sheffield Doc Festival and is currently touring the world.
+Recent notable credits includes the award-winning Channel 4 VR documentary 'Grenfell Our Home' directed by Jonathan Rudd, about people’s lives, their homes and the community that existed in the Grenfell tower before the fire of 14th June 2017.
+The film won the VR Audience award at this year's Sheffield Doc Festival and is currently touring the world.

 Recent film work also includes the crime thriller 'Beeba Boys' written and directed by Academy Award Nominee Deepa Mehta, Gordon Buchanan's BBC2 documentary 'Reindeer Family & Me', the official movie trailers for 'I Smile Back', starring Sarah Silverman and Thomas Vinterberg’s film 'Far from the Madding Crowd' starring Carey Mulligan.